albertojulian/mada-driver-assistant/README.md

 (sensors, memory, planner, actions; hence the name of the Driver Agent module), it is not yet as functional to really be considered a complete Agent.

 Regarding hardware, MADA is based on (and limited by) the following components I have at home:
-- an Intel Realsense D435i camera (which captures RGB and depth images)
+- Intel Realsense D435i camera (which captures RGB and depth images)
-- a Samsung cell phone
+- Samsung cell phone
-- an Apple M1 computer with (just) 8 GB of RAM
+- Apple M1 computer with (just) 8 GB of RAM

 ## Functional blocks
 MADA is composed of several sensors and processing modules: